San Lazaro Hospital – Nagasaki University (SLH-NU) Research and Training Collaborating Center

 Dr. Ana Ria Sayo (Head of Epidemiology, SLH-NU coordinator)

-Dr. Greco Mark Malijan (Research clinician)
+Dr. Mark John Girasol (Research Physician)

 Japan (Nagasaki University)